JuliaHealth/OMOPCDMPathways.jl/docs/src/contributing.md

 ## 2. Fork the repo to your account 🍴

+A complete step-by-step procedure to fork any repository can be found [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)

 ## 3. Create a branch based on what you are developing 🌳

 Before making a branch, make sure to check that you are even with master via the following commands within your fork: